liranbg/BetweenUs/README.md

 - [ ] Add in User-settings to change password and edit-email
 - [ ] An option to import\export private key
 - [ ] An option to leave\delete groups\transactions
+- [ ] A button to implement 'Request all shares' in a transaction.
+- [ ] A recall button, to enable revoking a confirmation (share) if it hasn't been used it.
 ### Bugs:
 If you know about any bugs, let us know [here](https://github.com/liranbg/BetweenUs/issues/new)